yodkwtf/java-development-course/12-higher-order-functions/readme.md

 - Makes code a lot more
 - Need to know your intent before running
-- Lambda function is used to show that intent
+- Lambda expressions is used to express that intent
 - Takes in a lambda function to specifies what task to perform
+- Depend/Rely on different types of functional interface for the lambda functions

 ## Types of Lambda Functions